jloughry/jloughry.github.io/README.md

 Scheme source code is notional only at this point, prototype data for the CSS implementation I plan to do next.

+The favicon is composed of a lowercase italic Palatino Linotype `f' in 24 points between un-italicised parentheses; the character spacing of all three characters is extended by 4 points.
+The intent is for the outer rim of the parentheses to match as nearly as possible a perfect circle, and for the serifs on the `f' to match the angle of the horns of the parentheses so it flows together like a *yin&ndash;yang& symbol.